 It’s all about the careful balancing of one’s insulin doses.
 This can be done either through injections or pumps.
 With the first, it takes multiple injections on a daily basis, and with the latter option, it’s an infusion that continues indefinitely.

 Either way, this balance must be maintained no matter what daily activities they perform.
-Their blood sugar must also be checked about 5-6 times a day through them pricking their finger.
+Their blood sugar must also be checked about 5-6 times a day by them pricking their finger.

 And yet, despite all of the careful attention they pay themselves in hopes of maintaining this disease, complications can still arise.
 For example, too low or too high blood sugar levels, which can be deadly.